-Standard broadband used to be the most popular type of connection, but customers are increasingly moving to speedier options.
+Standard broadband used to be the most popular type of connection, but most customers have since moved to speedier options.
 Super- and ultrafast packages use more efficient fibre optic cables to transmit data.
 This means they can reach much faster speeds, though they're not available in all parts of the country.

 If you feel standard broadband is adequate for you, use our to find the perfect package.
 However, it's worth keeping in mind that, while fibre broadband used to be pricier than standard broadband, it is now competitively priced - and some faster fibre deals can actually be cheaper than standard broadband.